-We are planning for two seasons, one beginning in December 2018 and another one beginning in the Fall of 2019.
-The fieldwork proposed will concentrate on ways to protect and restore this important Palace-City of the Theban kings.
-Our long-term goal is to coordinate our efforts with the Qena Antiquities Inspectorate and the Ministry of State for Antiquities to develop a strategy for the protection, conservation and management of the site.
+The fieldwork we are conducting will concentrate on ways to protect and restore this important Palace-City of the Theban kings.
+Our long-term goal is to coordinate our efforts with the Qena Antiquities Inspectorate and the Ministry of State for Antiquities to develop a strategy for the protection, conservation, and management of the site.
 The areas we will focus on in the upcoming seasons include: work on the ‘South Palace’ to complete recording of it through detailed photographs and plans, and begin stabilization and restoration work on those areas recently damaged by vandalism and collapse by restoring the fallen brickwork, primarily on the eastern façade.
+See our reports below:

 The Ancient Egyptian Heritage and Archaeology Fund in conjunction with the American University in Cairo conducted a season of survey, cleaning, recording and restoration to protect and restore the important Palace-City of Sekhenenre and Ahmose at Deir el-Ballas from December 11 – 31, 2018.